saiichihashimoto/sanity-typed/packages/client-mock/README.md

 });
 ```

-This removes any typing that would have come from specific config values.
+We no longer derive types from your config values.
 Most of the types weren't significant, but the main loss will be `_originalId` when the `perspective` was `"previewDrafts"`.

 ## Alternatives